SITUATED PRACTICES RESIDENCY — ROOTED CRAFT

 Occasionally, I like doing things that are against my will, for example the Macramé knots.
 I often like playing with the limits of plasticity / elasticity of a material against a technique, in this case Macramé is usually implemented on soft materials.

-As a result, my woven ode to Japanese packaging.
+As a result, my woven ode to Japanese traditional packaging aesthetic.

 #newmaterials #newfunction